-7.2 Other Antihypertensive Agents
+Other Agents Affecting RAS

 Increased serum lithium levels and symptoms of lithium toxicity have been reported in patients receiving ACE inhibitors during therapy with lithium; therefore, frequent monitoring of serum lithium levels is recommended.
 If a diuretic is also used, the risk of lithium toxicity may be increased.